January 28, 1942

 March 23, 1942

-Nineteen G3M1 Nells of the 1st Kokutai take off from Rabaul.
-Over Lae, three Zeros join as escorts on a mission against Port Moresby.
-The 1st Chutai (12 bombers) attack anti-aircraft emplacements.
-The 2nd Chutai (7 bombers) attack the airfield.
+Nineteen G3M1 Nells of the 1st Kokutai took off from Rabaul on a bombing mission against Port Moresby.
+Over Lae, three A6M2 Zeros from the 4th Kokutai escort them to Port Moresby.
+The 1st Chutai (12 Nells) bomb anti-aircraft emplacements.
+The 2nd Chutai (7 Nells) bomb 7 Mile Drone.
 Three bombers return with holes from anti-aircraft fire.
-Lost is A6M2 Zero piloted by Yoshii
+Lost is A6M2 Zero piloted by Yoshii (KIA).

 March 24, 1942